Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 - Analyze the hand for pairs, straights, and so forth.
 - Print the classification of the hand.

 We'll divide the program into three functions—`read_cards`, `analyze_hand`, and `print_result`—that perform these three tasks. `main` does nothing but call these functions inside an endless loop.
-The functions will need to share a fairly large amount of information, so we’ll have them communicate through external variables. `read_cards` will store information about the hand into several external variables, `analyze_hand` will then examine these variables, storing its findings into other external variables for the benefit of `print_result`.
+The functions will need to share a fairly large amount of information, so we'll have them communicate through external variables. `read_cards` will store information about the hand into several external variables, `analyze_hand` will then examine these variables, storing its findings into other external variables for the benefit of `print_result`.

 Based on this preliminary design, we can begin to sketch an outline of the program: